Tallies/js-array-operations-vs-for-loops/Readme.md

 1. Clone this repository.
 1. Install [deno](https://deno.land).
 1. Run an exercise script with `deno <SCRIPT_NAME>` to see output, for example: `deno 001.hasNine.js`.
-1. Modify the exercise script to use only the targeted array method operations, without looking at the reference scripts.
+1. Modify the exercise scripts to use only the targeted array method operations below, without looking at the reference scripts.
 1. Run the exercise script again as per step 3.

 ## Array Method Operations